VacationReady/corenz-frontend/README_EXIT_INTERVIEW.md

-# CoreNZ Exit Interview System
+# PeopleCore Exit Interview System

-This document describes the enhanced offboarding system with exit interview functionality for CoreNZ.
+This document describes the enhanced offboarding system with exit interview functionality for PeopleCore.

 ## Overview